kubermatic/kubecarrier/docs/basics/architecture.md

 # Architecture

-KubeCarrier consists of multiple components that are installed on a single Kubernetes Cluster, referred to as *Master Cluster* or just *Master*.
+KubeCarrier consists of multiple components that are installed on a single Kubernetes Cluster, referred to as *Management Cluster*.

 All components take the form of Kubernetes Controllers working with `CustomResourceDefinitions` and are build using the [kubebuilder project](https://github.com/kubernetes-sigs/kubebuilder).